sudachen/uccm/index.md

 #include <~githubuser/reponame/import.h>
 ```

-For example let's try to make classic helloworld program which prints "hello world!" on the screen.
+For example let's try to make a classic helloworld program which prints "hello world!" on the screen.
-Yep, uC board have no screen yet, but it can use UART or, better, SEGGER RTT mechanism to print
+Actually, uC board have no screen yet, but it can use UART or, even better, SEGGER RTT mechanism to print
-on console running on the connected PC.
+on console running on a connected PC.

 ```c
 #pragma uccm default(board) = pca10028